mitchellvitez/vaultddev/README.md

 ## Style

 For js code, please follow http://nodeguide.com/style.html

+Php is pretty much hopeless.
+Try to use good variable names.

 Please read through utils.php and understand why those functions exist and when to use them before working on any server-side code